colinkahn/reddi-4um/README.md

 * Each user has an unread message queue (redis list of post ids)
 * When a user goes to a page that post is removed from the queue

+---

+Store all topics in Redis in sorted set using timestamp updated for ranking

+for gettings pagination / tags

+get intersection for tags returning topic ids then get those ids from the total sorted set of topics